Ecrypty/florijncoinmnb/others/pics/trezor/README.md

 how to use Account #'x' on trezor for masternodes
 =============================================

-### Q : can I use multiple Account #'x'(multiple bip32 path) with dashmnb ?
+### Q : can I use multiple Account #'x'(multiple bip32 path) with florijncoinmnb ?
-    - dashmnb support only single Account #'x'(single bip32 path)
+    - florijncoinmnb support only single Account #'x'(single bip32 path)
     - can't use mixed account name(Account #1 + Account #2) together
     - can't use mixed(ex: 44'/5'/x'/0/0 + 44'/5'/y'/0/0) path together

 ### Q : I have mn funds in Account #2, Account #3.
-    - run seperate dashmnb for each Account #2, and Account #3
+    - run seperate florijncoinmnb for each Account #2, and Account #3
-    - make 2 copy of dashmnb for each Account #'x' like dashmnb2, dashmnb3
+    - make 2 copy of florijncoinmnb for each Account #'x' like florijncoinmnb2, florijncoinmnb3
-    - edit dashlib/config.py and mnconf/masternode.conf of each dashmnb
+    - edit florijncoinlib/config.py and mnconf/masternode.conf of each florijncoinmnb

 ### example